 Hiding enlightenment and instructing those interested on how to work to attain it is the only way to combat these damaging myths and legends.

 The truth is that a fully awakened state means one simple thing; no more identification with ego, and no more suffering.
 Supernatural powers or siddhis are an option, but in the words of Neem Karoli Baba, Ram Dass teacher; SIddhis are dog shit!

 The only Siddhi worth pursuing is the one that will lead you to liberation.
 Trust me!

-Truly Understanding Who you are and what makes you tick.
-Perhaps most puzzling is why in the hell does it feel so good to be self destructive.
+Truly understanding who you are and what makes you tick is crucial.
+Perhaps most puzzling is why in the heck does it feel so good to be self destructive at times.
 Try spending sometime in 5 months of silence, meditating a total of 10 hours a day.
-You’ll find that your sense of self is a fluid entity constantly changing, always blinking in an out of existence, recreating itself anew moment to moment
+You will find that your sense of self is a fluid entity constantly changing, always blinking in an out of existence, recreating itself anew moment to moment

 The best example of this unique phenomena came during the first month of that extended retreat.
 I have always been predisposed to panic.
 If it’s not worrying about my girlfriend, it’s the fear of succumbing to some sort of life threatening illness.